|Trail Highlights:||Panoramic views; wildflowers; historic context

 Below the lookout, the Sol Duc River Valley stretches away to the Pacific Ocean, which, on a clear day, lines the southwestern horizon.
 Kloshe Nanitch Trail, June 17, 2016.

-To the northeast of Kloshe Nanitch, Snyder Ridge’s North Point is visible, crowned with a variety of antennae and other instruments.
+To the northeast of Kloshe Nanitch, Snider Ridge’s North Point is visible, crowned with a variety of antennae and other instruments.
 The North Point Loop branches just below Kloshe Nanitch’s viewing platform and circles 1.50 miles/2.40 km around the ridge to the North Point and then back to Kloshe Nanitch.
 Kloshe Nanitch Trail, June 17, 2016.

 For much of its distance, the North Point Loop snakes through dank barrens beneath the unthinned new forest that bristles from the ridgetop.
 Between rocky escarpments, it affords partial views of the Sol Duc River Valley below, similar to the sweeping views from the Kloshe Nanitch lookout.
 In addition to the other wildflowers already encountered, look for arctic sweet coltsfoot (Petasites frigidus) (lower center) and spreading phlox (Phlox diffusa) (lower right) where sunlight brightens forest clearings.
 North Point Loop, Kloshe Nanitch Trail, May 19, 2014.